 Imagine two scenarios for a friend we’ll call Bob.
-Bob is gay.
+Bob is same-sex attracted.
 He’s just become a believer in Jesus and is now coping with the idea that Jesus may be calling him to live a life of chastity.
 He has one Christian friend, Steve, who initially invited him to church.
-Steve’s a nice guy, is married, has three kids, is wealthy, and seems very happy.
+Steve’s a nice guy, is married, has three kids, is wealthy, and seems happy.
 As Bob struggles with the prospect of chastity, he cannot help but feel it’s unfair that he was born with same-sex attraction while Steve happened to be born straight and pretty much has a perfect American life.
 If this is the only Christian environment Bob knows, he likely won’t choose the way of Jesus.

 Now picture the other scenario.
 Bob’s been introduced to Jesus by a community group at the invitation of a colleague.
 The group shares deeply and vulnerably, confessing sin and praying for one another.
 As Bob struggles with the prospect of chastity, he looks around the group and sees ways others in the group have embraced hard things because of the gospel.
 At least two other singles in the group are straight and have also embraced chastity.
 There’s a married couple who are honest about their struggles and failings but committed to not leaving each other despite the immense pain.
 Another person wasn’t willing to participate in the fraudulent activities of her company, and lost her job because of it.

-In this scenario the demands of Jesus don’t lessen for Bob, but he does look around and see he’s not the only one being asked to lose certain things for the gospel.
+In this scenario the demands of Jesus don’t lessen for Bob, but he does look around and see he’s not the only one being asked to lose certain things for Jesus.
 He sees a mixed community of married and single, same-sex attracted and straight, all bearing their crosses together and helping one another bear those heavy burdens.
 Our gay friends must see a church community in which all of us—not just those who battle same-sex attraction—are facing the demands of the gospel and the struggle against sin.

 Honor Singleness, Demystify Marriage